 - Will leave residue if not rinsed properly

-Get Black Diamond grout cleaner on Amazon, Sears, and Walmart.
+Get Black Diamond grout cleaner on Amazon.

 If there are stains from hard water or a lot of calcium and lime discolorations, this CLR cleaner is worth trying—just be sure to spray and let it sit for at least 2 minutes before scrubbing.
 Meant for cleaning hard-water buildup, calcium deposits, lime, and dirt from kitchen and bathroom surfaces, this foaming, fresh-scent spray is a go-to option for targeted jobs instead of general grout cleaning.
 It’s ideal for showers with hard-to-reach corners, for instance, because the spray can be applied liberally.